 While we are pleased with our accomplishments to date, we still have work to do.
 Our school children also need a clean safe source of water to keep them healthy and in school.
-We have authorized Father Islaire to purchase a small water purifying system, manufactured by LifeStraw, for one of the schools.
+We authorized the purchase of 2 small water purifying system, manufactured by LifeStraw, each of the schools we support.
 This system will supply enough water for drinking and cooking.
-Hope for Haiti, another U.S. organization providing help in the area, is also helping to bring clean water to the schools and will be providing equipment over the next year for two schools.

-We are currently investigating the feasibility and cost of drilling a well near the church and rectory in Cotês-de-Fer.
-This would allow us to provide a larger volume of water to feed our purification system there.
+We are currently investigating the feasibility and cost of drilling a well to supply our first water purification system in Cotês-de-Fer.
 The government water source has been erratic during the drought and there is always a fee for the water used.
 A well would eliminate the cost as well as interruptions in the water supply.

-Thank you donors.
-The water purification system has been installed as of July 22, 2016.
-Clean water is available at three locations: the education/rectory building, the school and the church.
-Father Islaire is very happy that potable water is now available throughout the education/rectory building.
+Our first water purification system was installed as of July 22, 2016 supplying clean water to three locations: the education/rectory building, the school and the church where the community has access as well.
 A hand-washing and drinking station has been built at the school as part of the project.
 People from the village will now be able to access clean water in the center of town, rather than walking hours to the nearest government provided source.
-We are most grateful to Dr. Kevin Fussell and his organization, World Water Relief, for their commitment to this project, and to Kevin Kieffer, their engineer, for the installation.
-Please offer a prayer of thanksgiving for the completion of this project and petitions for the education, utilization, and maintenance of components.
+We are most grateful to Dr. Kevin Fussell and his organization, World Water Relief, for their commitment to this project.